Let’s admit it.

 Redundancy is not a pleasant topic to discuss.

-But not discussing it, and not understanding your obligations if you are an employer, can prove very costly.
+But not discussing it, and not understanding your obligations if you are an employer, or entitlements as an employee can prove very costly.

 Therefore, this piece about redundancy in Ireland will look at: